blashernandez98/holbertonschool-web_front_end/README.md

-# This repository contains the tasks for the "Advanced HTML" project at Holberton School.
+# This repository contains the tasks for the front end projects at Holberton School.